YMCA Press

 YMCA-Press is a publishing house originally established by the YMCA and located in Paris, also known as Librairie des Editeurs Réunis (bookstore) or Centre culturel Alexandre Soljenitsyne (cultural centre).

-It has published many great Russian authors throughout its history, such as Aleksandr Solzhenitsyn, Mikhail Bulgakov, Anna Akhmatova, Marina Tsvetaeva, Ivan Bunin or Osip Mandelstam.
+It has published many great Russian authors throughout its history, such as Aleksandr Solzhenitsyn, Mikhail Bulgakov, Anna Akhmatova, Marina Tsvetaeva, Ivan Bunin and Osip Mandelstam.

 The YMCA had originally formed itself in Russia in 1900 in order to provide "education, religious and philanthropic programs" through Bible classes and the provision of a new gym.
 YMCA-Press moved to Paris in 1925.
 Since the 60's, headquarters of the publishing house and the bookstore are located in 11 rue de la Montagne Sainte-Geneviève 75005 Paris.

 A cultural centre by the name of Aleksander Solzhenitsyn was founded in 2016 by YMCA-Press and the author's widow.
 It organizes various exhibitions and conferences on Russian literary heritage.

 History

 First years

 The original function of the YMCA Press was to provide textbooks and other literature (often on religious subjects) for prisoners of war in Europe, amongst whom it was felt there was a thirst for education.
 The increase of Russian immigration into the continent after the Russian Revolution appeared to create a market for reproducing similar texts that Russians would easily have found at home, particularly technical and scientific works.
 However, this plan has been described by one modern commentator as "too grandly conceived and poorly administered" to succeed, whilst the original strategy of concentrating on selling textbooks failed to make an entry into the new market as the émigrés "did not buy that kind of literature."
 Further, hopes of the YMCA Press entering the Russian domestic market itself were dashed when their production of Russian-language versions of Göschen's until then ever-popular series of scientific pamphlets failed to make an impact in the 1920s.
 Likewise, the press found itself financially encumbered by its large stock of unsold textbooks.